joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2012-01-04_gloss-haskell.md

 hoursDial = baseDial ∘ hoursDialLength
 ```

-Very often in Haskell we can use function composition to make code look less verbose (with less "dirt") and easier to read.
+Very often in Haskell we can use function composition to make code look less verbose and easier to read.

-Now, going on with our clock!
+Now, onwards with our clock!
 Until now, we have got 3 nice **static** dials.
-We now need to make them move :)
+Let's make them move :)
 In gloss, we can make our pictures move by adding an extra parameter to the picture definition: the **time**.
 Take a look at this: